xtanguay/EoL_recycling_approaches/README.md

 Notes :

 The content of this repository isn't guaranteed to work right-away.
+The scripts and spreadsheets presented are edited versions of the case study.
 Some scripts require to be modified by the user to enter his/her own file path.
 The ecoinvent 3.5 databases (cut-off/apos/consequential) are NOT included.
 It is the user's responsibility to check that everything works correctly.
 A working version of Brightway2 (or any of the other libraries called in the scripts) are required.
 On a final note, I am not a professional programmer.
 The scripts presented could be made more "pythonic" and better organized, but it is left to potential users to optimize their own scripts.